carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-world.md

 ---

-A **Utility World** contains a collection of [[UtilityIntelligence/UtilityWorld/utility-entity|Utility Entities]], and the main jobs of a Utility World are:
+A **Utility World** contains a collection of [[UtilityIntelligence/UtilityWorld/utility-entity|Utility Entities]], and the main roles of a Utility World are:
 1. Handling the decision-making process of all [[UtilityIntelligence/UtilityWorld/utility-agent|Utility Agents]] inside the world.
 3. Running the task associated with the chosen decision for all [[UtilityIntelligence/UtilityWorld/utility-agent|Utility Agents]]  inside the world.